• Home

 • Gently insert a lollipop stick into the base of each brownie and place on the baking sheet.

-• Pour 5 oz of each Wilton candy colors melts into separate microwave-safe bowls.
+• Pour 5 ounces of each Wilton candy colors melts into separate microwave-safe bowls.

 • Place each bowl in the microwave one at a time - heating for 30-second increments, stirring occasionally until melted.
 Let cool a few minutes.